Itzig family: Caecilie (Zipperche) Itzig (1760–1836)

 Married the Viennese banker Freiherr Bernhard von Eskeles, who joined his brother-in-law Arnstein (see above) in partnership.
 They were patrons of Mozart and also of Ignaz Moscheles who gave piano lessons to Caecilie.

 Sara(h) Itzig (1761–1854)

 Married Solomon Levy.
 A talented keyboard player, she was the favourite pupil of Wilhelm Friedemann Bach and supported the widow of Carl Philipp Emanuel Bach.
 She performed the harpsichord part at the premiere of the Concerto for Fortepiano and Harpsichord by Carl Philipp Emanuel Bach, and probably commissioned the piece.
 She took a strong interest in the musical education of her grandnephew Felix Mendelssohn, recommending Zelter as his teacher.
 Her unique collection of Bach manuscripts was left to the Sing-Akademie zu Berlin, where she often performed in concerts.

+Julius Eduard Hitzig (1780-1849)

+Born Isaac Elias Itzig, he was a German author and civil servant.